xemmel/dotnet101/readme.md

 - Now try renaming your **Main** method to **Main2**
 - Try to recompile
 - You should receive an error with something like _does not contain a static 'Main' method_
-- This is because ALL Assemblies in .NET (and what we are building here is an assembly) needs a single entry-point, which, by convention, MUST be name **Main** NO EXCEPTIONS!
+- This is because ALL Assemblies in .NET (and what we are building here is an assembly) needs a single entry-point, which, by convention, MUST be named **Main** NO EXCEPTIONS!